LeSaumon/aocli/README.md

 # Aocli

-This is my home-made CLI to work on Advent of Code's puzzles
+This is my home-made CLI to work on Advent of Code's puzzles.

+This repository does not contains the puzzles text nor the puzzles inputs, as stated by the creator in his [about page](https://adventofcode.com/2023/about).
+> *If you're posting a code repository somewhere, please don't include parts of Advent of Code like the puzzle text or your inputs.*

 ## 2017